 The Cricut Maker 3 comes with a fine point housing blade, but you might also want blades that cut other materials.

 Cricut Weeding Tools

 No matter which machine you choose, weeding tools will make your life so much easier.
 Weeding tools allow you to easily remove the excess vinyl from your designs.

 I recently got the weeding tool kit with the paper cutter and it saves me so much time.
 Plus it keeps me from wasting supplies!

 Cricut Access Subscription

-The standard or premium Cricut Access subscription is a library of designs to use for your Cricut projects.
+The standard or premium Cricut Access subscription includes a library of designs to use for your Cricut projects.
 So if you don’t have graphic design skills or access to professional design software like Adobe Illustrator, no problem!